 3. Water.
 FEMA recommends a gallon of water per person per day.
 So for a family of 4, make sure you’ve got 4 gallons of water each day for drinking and sanitation.
 Check into a water purification system to remove contaminants from your water.
 Here’s more information on an amazing water purification system – get your water tested and save even more.

 4. Flashlight, radio and cell phone charger.
-You can get an all-in-one device that’s powered by solar or hand-crank like this one.
+You can get an all-in-one device that’s powered by solar or hand-crank.
 There are plenty of battery-operated options too.
-I also like an LED camping light like this one from Coleman to use a night.
+I also like an LED camping light to use a night.
 These helps to provide light to an entire room, rather than a spotlight like a flashlight.